Iyury1/qt-snippets/qopenglwidget-and-qpainter/README.md

 However, as soon as the QPainter and native painting methods are added, the program crashes with the exception "Access violation reading location 0x0000000000000000."

+This project was built with CMake on Windows 11 using Qt6.5.3 and msvc 2019.

 Without QPainter, the program draws an archimedean spiral on a gradient background.

-This project was built with CMake on Windows 11 using Qt6.5.3 and msvc 2019.
+The MainWindow contains a single Widget of type SubOGLWidget, which inherits from the base class BasedOGLWidget.
+The base class inherits from QOpenGLWidget and implements paintGL, resizeGL, and initializeGL.
+Each of these methods performs operations general to all BasedOGLWidgets, then calls a subclass specific method.

+The paintGL of BasedOGLWidget will construct a QPainter class if enabled, draw the background, then call implPaintGL which draws the spiral.

 # Build without QPainter